cris2123/HelloGit/README.md

 #### Usage

-Use it for future reference for git commands to improve own git workflow
+Use it for future reference for git commands to improve my own git workflow

 <a name="contributing"/>

 #### Contributing

-It is posible to make complex use cases to teach people how to git efficiently
+It is posible to make complex use cases to teach people how use to git better.

 <a name="credits"/>